Inglis Bridge, Monmouth: History

 Sir Charles Inglis (31 July 1875 – 19 April 1952) was a British civil engineer.
 While a lecturer in mechanical engineering at King's College, Cambridge, Inglis joined the Cambridge University Officers' Training Corps and on the outbreak of World War 1 was commissioned into the Royal Engineers.
 Appointed director of the bridging department, he designed a transportable steel bridge that could be erected in a day.
 Named the Inglis bridge in his honour, the design remained in use by the British Army throughout the First World War and the inter-war period, until being superseded by the higher capacity Bailey bridge in 1940–1941.

-The Inglis Bridge at Monmouth was built by the Royal Monmouthshire Royal Engineers (RMRE) in 1931.
+The Inglis Bridge at Monmouth was built by the Royal Monmouthshire Royal Engineers (Militia) (R Mon RE (M)) in 1931.
 The regiment was, and is, based at Monmouth Castle, and the bridge provided access to its training ground on Vauxhall Fields.
 The regiment undertook the refurbishment of the bridge in 1988.
 The bridge was closed to vehicles in 2011 on safety grounds, although it was reopened shortly afterwards in the face of local opposition.
 The bridge was again closed to vehicles in 2018 amid arguments over the responsibility for the funding of repairs.
 It remains the only known example of such a bridge in the UK in public use.
 (Note: Another Inglis bridge remains, carrying a sewer pipe across the Basingstoke Canal at Aldershot, but this is not in public use; it was listed at Grade II in 2024.
 A third example was identified at RAF Sandtoft, Lincolnshire in 2018.
 It has been dismantled and a section is to be re-erected at the Royal Engineers Museum in Kent.)
 (Note: A replica Inglis Bridge was erected in a park in Leyland, Lancashire in 2016.)
 The Inglis Bridge has been closed to pedestrians since September 2024 due to safety concerns.
 Following a sustained local campaign, supported by Monmouth's member of parliament, Catherine Fookes, the Ministry of Defence, which retains responsibility for the bridge, announced £1M in funding for repairs with the aim of restoring pedestrian access by the end of 2025.
+The intended completion date for the work was later revised to Easter 2026.
+In February 2026, work was further delayed after attempts to raise the bridge and place it on Vauxhall Fields failed, due to the weight of the bridge being greater than projected.